adetutuadenusi/CIS-3343-Group-Project/replit.md

 - **tsx**: TypeScript execution for Node.js.

 ## Project Documentation
-- **Master Implementation Spec:** `docs/23_MASTER_IMPLEMENTATION_SPECIFICATION.md` - Complete consolidated specification covering all 17 pages (6 public + 11 staff portal), role-based permissions, 6 client reports, wireframes, and technical details.
-Updated Nov 13, 2025.
+- **SINGLE SOURCE OF TRUTH:** `docs/FINAL_IMPLEMENTATION_PLAN.md` - Authoritative implementation plan based on codebase audit.
+Covers all 19 pages (7 public + 1 tracking + 11 staff), what exists vs what needs to be built, role-based permissions, 6 client reports, database schema, and complete technical specifications.
+Created Nov 13, 2025.
 - **Critical Correction:** Baker and Decorator roles have FULL Sales permissions + specialized functions (per case study: "Bakers/Decorators can also serve as sales staff when not busy").
+- **Superseded Documents:** All other planning documents (23_MASTER, EMILY-BAKES, etc.) are outdated.
+Use FINAL_IMPLEMENTATION_PLAN.md only.